Introduction to SQL Super Key

 - {id,name,gender,phone.state,class}

-All of the above mentioned and more attribute sets can be super keys provided that they uniquely determine a record.
-For example consider, {name, phone} key.
-The attributes name and phone number individually cannot determine all other attributes in the relation.
+All attributes mentioned above can be super keys, provided they uniquely determine a record.
+For example, consider {name, phone} key.
+The attribute’s name and phone number individually cannot determine all other attributes in the relation.
 But when they are clubbed together, they uniquely identify a record in the student_record table.
-Since, name and phone number in themselves are not super keys, {name, phone} key qualifies to be a candidate key as well in this case.
+Since name and phone number are not super keys, {name, phone}, key qualifies as a candidate key.

-One good methodology to find super keys, which we personally found useful is listing all the possible sets of attributes and then eliminating the ones which do not determine all the attributes in the set.
+One good methodology to find super keys, which we found helpful, is listing all the possible sets of attributes and eliminating the ones that do not determine all the attributes in the set.

 Example #2